communitiesuk/waste-service-standards/models/place.md

 **UPRN**

-> Defines a unique property ID.
+> Defines a Unique Property Reference Number.

 **USRN**

 > To identify the street where the property is located.
+The Unique Street Reference Number.

 **geo**

 > To be able to plot locations on maps.

-**attributes**

-> Custom data items recorded against a property, e.g. there is a dog.

 ## Types